SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 AD death as leaving a hole + leaving as tearing a hole AE Estha experiences retrobution? death? by himself
-AF British people looking down upon Indians, having been snapped at, "dies" and gets hole-y retrobution AG Valutha died as a victim, while bleeding black, rebtrobuting liquid from his hole
+AF British people looking down upon Indians, having been snapped at, "dies" and gets hole-y retrobution AG Valutha died as a victim, while bleeding black, rebtrobuting liquid from his hole AH Joe died, and Margret Kochamma hid that using a hole

+BA Baby Kochamma drinks weak gruel instead of water (seeking to gain small gains by taking the wastewater of rice cooking) BB Industrial botteling machine for sealing bottles leads to financial slide BC humiliation/undue sense of male responsibilty lead Estha to "balance on bottles"

 ## Defluffifying
 CHOSEN THESIS CLAIM